chanduch1999/Mern-Stack-App/README.md

-# Worldia
-A responsive social media app where users can post images, like and unlike other users posts, comment on their posts, follow other users and much more
+A responsive social media app where users can post images, interact with other user's posts, follow other users, and much more

 ## Functionalities:
-- Signin
+- Sign in
 - Signup
-- Reset password if the user forgot the password
+- Reset password
 - Create post
-- Like posts
-- Unline posts
 - View the users who liked the post
 - Comment on posts
-- Delete the comment
 - Delete the post
 - View user profile
-- View other users profile
 - Follow users
 - Edit the profile photo
 - Delete the account
 - View individual post
 - Search users by their email
-- User receives a welcome email after signing up
-- User receives an email for resetting the password
+- User receives Email notifications
 - Responsive website

 ## Libraries used: